Vonng/pigsty/docs/d-monly.md

 ## Basic Deploy

-Deploying a monitoring system for a database instance is divided into three steps: [Prepare monitoring objects](#monitor-praparation), [Modify inventory](#Modify-inventory), and [Execute the deployment playbook](#Execute-playbook).
+Deploying a monitoring system for a database instance is divided into three steps: [Prepare Targets](#Prepare-Targets), [Modify Inventory](#Modify-inventory), and [Execute Playbook](#Execute-playbook).

 ### Prepare Targets

-In order to include an external existing PostgreSQL instance in monitoring, you need to have a connection string that can be used to access that instance/cluster.
-Any reachable connection string (business user, superuser) can be used, but we recommend using a dedicated monitoring user to avoid privilege leaks.
+To include an external existing PostgreSQL instance in monitoring, a connection string that can be used to access the instance/cluster is required.
+It is recommended to use a dedicated monitoring user to avoid privilege leaks.

-- [ ] Monitor user: The default user name used is `dbuser_monitor`, this user needs to belong to the `pg_monitor` role group, or ensure that they have the relevant view access rights.
+- [ ] Monitor User: The default user name used is `dbuser_monitor`, which should belong to the `pg_monitor` role group or ensure that it has access to the relevant view.
-- [ ] Monitor Auth: Default is password access, you need to make sure the HBA policy allows the monitor user to access the database locally from the meta machine or DB node.
+- [ ] Monitor Auth: Default is password access.
+You need to ensure the HBA policy allows the monitor user to access the database locally from the management machine or DB node.
-- [ ] Monitor Mode: Fixed using the name `monitor` for installing additional **monitor views** with extended plugins, not required but highly recommended to create.
+- [ ] Monitor Mode: Fixed using the name `monitor` for installing additional **monitor views** with extended plugins, optional but highly recommended.
-- [ ] Monitor Extensions: It is highly recommended to enable the monitor extension `pg_stat_statements` that comes with PG.
+- [ ] Monitor Extensions: It is highly recommended to enable the monitor extension `pg_stat_statements` with PG.

-For details on the preparation of monitoring objects, please refer to the section after the article: [Monitoring Object Config](# Monitor-praeparation).
+For details on the preparation of monitoring objects, please refer to [Monitoring Object Config](# Monitor-praeparation).

 ### Modify Inventory

-As with deploying a brand new Pigsty instance, you need to declare this target cluster in the inventory (config file or CMDB).
-For example, specify [Identifier](d-pgsql.md#identity) for the cluster with the instance.
-The difference is that you also need to manually assign a unique local port number ([`pg_exporter_port`](v-pgsql.md#pg_exporter_port)) to each instance at the **instance level**.
+This target cluster must be declared in the inventory (config file or CMDB).
+For example, specify the [identity](d-pgsql.md#identity) for the cluster with the instance.
+It is also necessary to manually assign a unique local port ( [`pg_exporter_port`](v-pgsql.md#pg_exporter_port)) to each instance at the **instance level**.

-The following is a sample database cluster declaration:
+The following is a sample database cluster declaration.

 ```yaml
 pg-test: